-- What I'm saying here in this third step is not just for rich people.
-Start figuring out how you can structure your life to invest in eternity.
-The standard is different for everybody, depending on what God has entrusted to you. - Remember Paul's words in 1 Corinthians.
-He said, "Set aside money in keeping with your income."
-For some of us, that might mean cutting things away from your lifestyle to increase margin.
+- How can you structure your life to invest in eternity?
+It's going to be different for everybody.
+As Paul said, it's "in accordance with your income." - But you can and should invest in eternity. - For some of us, that might mean cutting things aways from your lifestyle to increase margin for investment.
 Things like: - Eating out less and packing a lunch for work every once in a while.
-Did you know: The average family in the Triangle spends \$1,000/ yr on soft drinks alone. - Here's one: Make your coffee at home.
-The average Triangle family spends \$128/mo on coffee. - Consider cutting your cable bill or three of the 14 streaming services you subscribe to.
-The average cable/TV bill in Raleigh is \$108 per month, and that's not even counting internet access. - Here's one more: Consider getting rid of your car payment and buying a less expensive car with cash.
-The avg car payment in Raleigh is \$480.
+Did you know: the average family in the Triangle spends \$1,000/ yr on soft drinks alone - Here's one: Make your coffee at home.
+The average Triangle family spends \$128/mo on coffee.

+- Consider cutting your cable bill or 3 of the 14 streaming services you subscribe to.
+The average cable/TV bill in Raleigh is \$108 per month, and that's not even counting internet access - Here's one more: Consider getting rid of your car payment and buying a less expensive car with cash.
+The avg car payment in Raleigh is \$480

-For others of you, it might mean selling off some asset that you have that you want to invest into eternity.
-Some piece of property or savings thing that you want to send on ahead, to invest in Christ's eternal kingdom, knowing that when you die, you can't take it with you, but you can send it on ahead.
+That's some of you.
+Maybe for others of you, it might mean selling off some asset that you have that you want to invest into eternity.
+Some piece of property or savings thing that you want to send on ahead, to invest in Christ's eternal kingdom, knowing that when you die you can't take it with you, but you can send it on ahead.

-Now, let me warn you in advance ... if you choose to live this way, you're going to have to get comfortable with not being able to afford things that other people who make roughly the same as you can afford.
+Now, let me warn you in advance... if you choose to live this way, you're going to have to get comfortable with not being able to afford things that other people who make roughly the same as you can afford.
 And you're going to notice that.
 You see, here's what I know about human nature.
 We all tend to know who makes generally the same amount of money as us.
 And we're constantly evaluating how they are living compared to how we are living.
 What kind of car do they drive?
 Where are they sending their kids to school?
 What kinds of vacations are they going on?
-But here's the thing:
+But here's the thing.